vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ![image](/assets/2025-11-27/peakboard-lunch-data-flow-filter.png)

-## Building the visuals
+## Build the dashboard

-In the left pane of our application we place a styled list for each of the categories to present the file list to the user.
-The main part in the right center is a PDF control that points to the empty `placeholder.pdf` which is located in our main directory.
+In the left pane of our application dashboard, we add a styled list to show all the PDFs, grouped by category.
+In the right pane of our dashboard, we add a PDF control, which displays the PDFs.
+By default, it displays the empty `placeholder.pdf` file, which is located in our main directory.

 ![image](/assets/2025-11-27/peakboard-infoboard-layout-preview.png)